 For very sore throats

 You might need to have strong painkillers if your throat is too sore to swallow food.
-You might also need one of the following:
+You might need to have:

 - liquid feed through a drip into a vein or tube down your nose to your stomach

-- a feeding tube put into your stomach through the skin and muscle of the abdomen (called a percutaneous endoscopic gastrostomy or PEG tube)
+- a feeding tube put into your stomach through your skin (called a percutaneous endoscopic gastrostomy or PEG tube)

 Medicines that can help